How to make a complaint

 Payment of compensation may on occasion be made as a good will gesture, and will not necessarily indicate an admission of culpability.

-Complaints investigators and panel members should make reference to the Compensation and Payments Policy [pdf] 160KB, and associated guidelines, to determine appropriate levels of compensation.
+Complaints investigators and panel members will make reference to the Compensation and Payments Policy [pdf] 189KB , and associated guidelines, to determine appropriate levels of compensation.

-If the complainant remains dissatisfied following the outcome of Stage 3, she or he can complain to the independent Housing Ombudsman Service.
+If the complainant remains dissatisfied following the exhaustion of the EastendHomes complaints process, she or he can complain to the independent Housing Ombudsman Service.
 EastendHomes have no control over this aspect of the complaints procedure and the Ombudsman is completely independent of EastendHomes.
 Complaints to the Ombudsman must be made within 12 months of completion of the EastendHomes complaints process, in accordance with the requirements of the Housing Ombudsman Service.

 On receipt of a request from the independent Housing Ombudsman EastendHomes will make the necessary arrangements to respond to requests for relevant information and correspondence.